Non-Contradiction/convexjlr/cran-comments.md

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+This is a new package, so there are no reverse dependencies.